observatorium/api/README.md

     	Path to the RBAC configuration file. (default "rbac.yaml") -tenants.config string
-    	Path to the tenants file. (default "tenants.yaml") -tenants.registration-retry-count int
+    	Path to the tenants file. (default "tenants.yaml") -tls.cipher-suites string
-    	The number of retries for tenant auth registration. (default 3) -tls.cipher-suites string
     	Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used.
 Note that TLS 1.3 ciphersuites are not configurable.
   -tls.healthchecks.server-ca-file string